alesspanzica/alesspanzica/README.md

 - 💻 I’m currently developing a couple of **websites** as part of my freelancing *(see pinmystyle.ca and mriyacreations.ca repositories)*.

-- ⚡ What I like to do in my spare time: **I love to read, do crosswords, learn about cryptography ... and code of course**.
+- ⚡ What I like to do in my spare time: **I love to read, do crosswords, learn about cryptography ... and to code of course**.

 - 😄 Pronouns: **she/her**

-<h2 align="center">Connect with me:</h2>
+<h2 align="center">Get connected with me:</h2>
 <div align="center">

 [![image](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/alessia-panzica/)